fdefitte/garden-md/README.md

 # 🌱 garden-md

-Turn your meeting transcripts into a Wikipedia for your company.
+Turn your meeting transcripts into a Wiki for your company.

+Hi !
+We're the founders behind BasaltAI, and when we started using OpenClaw in March 26, it changed the way we work.
+Something truly unlocked this for us: creating a company brain that maps out every meeting, every customer, every product and people, giving Claw or Claude Code unlimited context to answer our questions.
+We quickly realised that Claude knew our company better than we did, and became more proficient at coding, GTM and any day to day task.

+So we decided to open-source this.

 Five commands.
 Under 2 minutes.
-Your scattered transcripts become a structured, linked, browsable company wiki — all local markdown files, no cloud, no subscription.
+Your scattered transcripts become a structured, linked, browsable company wiki — all local markdown files, no cloud, lives locally on your machine.

+Fork it.
+Improve it.
+Make it yours.

 *Built by the [Basalt](https://basalt.company) team.
-We built garden-md for our own AI agents and it changed how we work — so we open-sourced it.*

 ## Install